MobileDev-Bench: A Benchmark for Issue Resolution in Mobile Application Development: Introduction

-We introduce \emph{\benchmark}, a benchmark of 384 manually verified issue-resolution tasks collected from 18 production mobile app repositories spanning Android Native (Java/Kotlin), React Native (TypeScript), and Flutter (Dart).
-Each instance pairs an authentic developer-reported issue with its merged pull request and executable test patches, enabling automated validation of model-generated fixes.
-To support reliable evaluation, {\benchmark} executes tests under three configurations: the base commit, the test patch only, and the full fix, capturing fine-grained transitions such as Fail-to-Pass, None-to-Pass, Pass-to-Pass, and Pass-to-Fail.
-Unlike prior benchmarks that exclude instances with compilation failures, we explicitly model transitions from non-existent or non-executable test states and restore projects so that they compile when necessary.
-This compilation-aware design is particularly important for \emph{statically typed languages} common in mobile app development, such as Java and Kotlin, where successful compilation is required before tests can execute.
+We introduce \emph{\benchmark}, a benchmark of 407 manually verified issue-resolution tasks collected from 19 production mobile app repositories spanning Android Native (Java/Kotlin), React Native (TypeScript), and Flutter (Dart).
+Each instance pairs a verified developer-reported issue with its merged pull request and executable test patches, enabling automated validation of model-generated fixes.
+To support reliable evaluation, {\benchmark} executes tests under three configurations: the base commit, the test patch only, and the full fix, capturing transitions such as Fail-to-Pass, None-to-Pass, Pass-to-Pass, and Pass-to-Fail.
+Unlike prior benchmarks that exclude instances with compilation failures~\citep{wang2025swebenchframeworkscalablegeneration}, we explicitly model transitions from non-existent or non-executable states and restore projects to a compilable state, enabling execution-based evaluation.
+This compilation-aware design is particularly important for \emph{statically typed programming languages} common in mobile app development, such as Java and Kotlin, where successful compilation is required before tests can execute.

-Table~\ref{tab:benchmark-comparison} summarizes how {\benchmark} differs from prior issue-resolution benchmarks along four key dimensions.
-First, it targets production mobile apps drawn from mature and actively maintained open-source repositories, each with at least 400 GitHub stars.
-Second, it evaluates fixes that span multiple artifact types, including source code, resources, and configuration metadata.
-Third, it incorporates \emph{manual verification} and difficulty stratification to ensure benchmark quality, with tasks distributed across Easy (124), Medium (133), and Hard (127) tiers.
-Finally, it exhibits substantially higher patch complexity: fixes modify 12.5 files and 324.9 lines on average, and 35.7\% of instances require coordinated changes across multiple artifact types.
+Table~\ref{tab:benchmark-comparison} provides a comparison of {\benchmark} with prior issue-resolution benchmarks.
+It targets production mobile apps drawn from mature and actively maintained open-source repositories, each with at least 400 GitHub stars.
+It evaluates fixes that span multiple artifact types, including source code, resources, and configuration metadata.
+It incorporates \emph{manual verification} and difficulty stratification to ensure benchmark quality, with tasks distributed across easy (138), medium (139), and hard (130) tiers.
+Additionally, it exhibits substantially higher patch complexity: fixes modify 12.9 files and 334.6 lines on average, and 41\% of instances require coordinated changes across multiple artifact types.
 These properties capture the multi-file and multi-artifact dependencies common in mobile app development that are largely absent from existing library-centric benchmarks.